i2p/i2p.www/i2p2www/spec/proposals/167-service-records.rst

   Standard identifiers from [REGISTRY]_ or Linux /etc/services must be used if defined there.
 - proto := The transport protocol of the desired service.
 Must be lower case, either "tcp" or "udp".
   "tcp" means streaming and "udp" means repliable datagrams.
-  Indicators for raw datagrams and datagram2 may be defined later.
+  Protocol indicators for raw datagrams and datagram2 may be defined later.
   Allowed chars are [a-z0-9-] and must not start or end with a '-'.
 - optionvalue := self | srvrecord[,srvrecord]*
 - self := "0" ttl port [appoptions]